NotAussie/Tilasto/src/README.md

 <img align="left" width="0" height="192px" hspace="10"/>

 ## Tilasto
+A minimalist approch to system and program statistics.

 ### When editing make sure to:
 - Run black formatter on the `/src` folder.